Infant Safe Haven Laws - Tennessee

 Citation: Ann.
 Code § 68-11-255

-Notwithstanding any provision of law to the contrary, any facility, any facility employee, and any member of the professional medical community shall be immune from any criminal or civil liability for damages as a result of any actions taken pursuant to the requirements of this section and § 36-1-142, and no lawsuit shall be predicated thereon.
-However, nothing in this section and § 36-1-142 shall be construed to abrogate any existing standard of care for medical treatment or to preclude a cause of action based upon violation of such existing standard of care for medical treatment.
+Notwithstanding any provision of law to the contrary, any facility, facility employee, and member of the professional medical community shall be immune from any criminal or civil liability for damages as a result of any actions taken pursuant to the requirements of this section and § 36-1-142, and a lawsuit shall not be predicated thereon.
+This section and § 36-1-142 do not abrogate any existing standard of care for medical treatment or preclude a cause of action based upon violation of such existing standard of care for medical treatment.

 Protection for Relinquishing Parent